amd/aocl-data-analytics/doc/data_management/data_intro.rst

 Loading data into a :cpp:type:`da_datastore`
 --------------------------------------------

-Loading data into a :cpp:type:`da_datastore` can be done by adding blocks from different sources.
-A typical example would be to load data from a file and add columns that were allocated dynamically in your program.
-This can be achieved by calling :cpp:func:`da_data_load_from_csv` and :cpp:func:`da_data_load_col_int` consecutively for example.
+Data can be loaded into a :cpp:type:`da_datastore` by adding blocks of data from different sources.
+A typical example is to load data from a file and add columns that were allocated dynamically in your program.
+This can be achieved by calling :cpp:func:`da_data_load_from_csv` and :cpp:func:`da_data_load_col_int` consecutively, for example.

-When calling any of the :ref:`da_data_load_row_? <da_data_load_row>` or :ref:`da_data_load_col_? <da_data_load_col>` functions on a :cpp:type:`da_datastore` that is not empty, certain constraints must be
+When calling any of the :ref:`da_data_load_row_? <da_data_load_row>` or :ref:`da_data_load_col_? <da_data_load_col>` functions on a :cpp:type:`da_datastore` that is not empty, certain constraints must be respected.
-respected:

 - While adding columns, the number of rows in the block to be added must match the current number of rows present in the :cpp:type:`da_datastore` (:cpp:func:`da_data_get_num_rows` can be used to query the dimension).

 - New rows can be added in several sub-blocks.
 However:
-    - the :cpp:type:`da_datastore` will be locked until the current number of columns in the store matches the number of columns of the new block
+    - the :cpp:type:`da_datastore` will be locked until the current number of columns in the store matches the number of columns of the new block;
-    - Each sub-block has a minimum column size determined by the number of consecutive columns of the same type in the store.
-For example, if a given store already has 2 integer columns and a float column, new rows can be added in 2 sub-blocks (one with 2 integer columns and one with the remaining float column).
+    - each sub-block has a minimum column size determined by the number of consecutive columns of the same type in the store.
+For example, if a given store already has two integer columns and a float column, new rows can be added in two sub-blocks (one with two integer columns and one with the remaining float column).

-The last way to load data into a given store is from another :cpp:type:`da_datastore`.
-Calling :cpp:func:`da_data_hconcat` will concatenate horizontally 2 :cpp:type:`da_datastore` with matching number of rows.
+The final way to load data into a data store is from another :cpp:type:`da_datastore`.
+Calling :cpp:func:`da_data_hconcat` will horizontally concatenate two :cpp:type:`da_datastore` objects with matching numbers of rows.

 Selecting and extracting data
 -----------------------------

-The :cpp:type:`da_datastore` structure uses *selections* to select and or extract a subset of the data it contains.
+The :cpp:type:`da_datastore` structure uses *selections* to select and extract subsets of the data.
 Note that column and row indices are always zero-based, meaning the first index is 0 and the indices of the last column and row are ``n_cols-1`` and ``n_rows-1`` respectively.

 **Selections**